ma2rten/kaggle-evergreen/README.md

 This model only uses textual features from the provided features.
 First I extract text from the html.
 I also extract boilerplate using boilerpipe (additionally to the one provided).

-Instead of training one classifer on each tag (h1, title, boilerplate, ...), I found it to work better emperically to use linear combinations of tags (e.g. 5 * h1 + title * ...).
-I did not manage to find a way to esitmate the tag weights in way which prevents overfitting on this noisy dataset, therefore I went for a brute force approach: just calculate lots of combination and throw them all in an ensemble.
+Instead of training one classifier on each tag (h1, title, boilerplate, ...), I found it to work better empirically to use linear combinations of tags (e.g. 5 * h1 + title * ...).
+I did not manage to find a way to estimate the tag weights in way which prevents overfitting on this noisy dataset, therefore I went for a brute force approach: just calculate lots of combination and throw them all in an ensemble.
 For this end, I implemented a simple parser, which parses the name of the dataset (e.g. 10 * title + body).

-I used the same brute force approach to preprocessing, apyling stemming, tf-idf, lsi (svd), lda to every dataset.
-The only classifier used is logisitic regression.
+I used the same brute force approach to preprocessing, applying stemming, tf-idf, lsi (svd), lda to every dataset.
+The only classifier used is logistic regression.
 This way I ended up with 260 models.

 Other classifiers (e.g. Random Forest), did not seem to improve the final result.
 Also no parameter search is preformed.
-Afterall, the best parameters per classifier are not necessarily the onces that improve the ensemble.
+After all, the best parameters per classifier are not necessarily the ones that improve the ensemble.

 I included 3 ways of producing the final ensemble: simple average, using least squares for selecting the best model and then averaging them, using least squares to select what model are averaged.